 Is the School Office open to parents and carers?

-Our School Office is closed to visitors, including parents and carers.
-If you have a question or wish to speak to a member of staff, you must telephone 01992 624099 or e-mail firstname.lastname@example.org.
+Yes but we politely request that if you have a question or wish to speak to a member of staff, you telephone 01992 624099 or e-mail email@example.com.

 If a parent/carer needs to drop off an item, they should use the intercom to tell the Office Administrator what they are dropping off and why before placing it in the blue parcel box just outside the School Office doors.